BlessingBlessed/Word-Scramble-Puzzle/README.md

 - Instructions on how to implement word scrabmble was taken from codewithmosh.com, geeksforgeeks.org
 -
--  - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+-  - The icons used  were taken from [Font Awesome](https://fontawesome.com/)

 ### Media